 to reflect the Father in my falling,

 in my self-submergence as a servant

 and teacher of my kids.
 But in this scarring

 culture cut off from the past, in this segment

 Yet have I the strength to leave my creator,

 for distant, religion-stitched villages?

 Magnificent.
-Thank you, Tristan — and congratulations to you and your wife on the baby to come.
+Thank you, poet — and congratulations to you and your wife on the baby to come.
 If you want some light Ben Op fiction to read, try The Awakening of Miss Prim, which even has the monks of Norcia in it.
 It’s not poetry, but it’s lovely and inspiriting, like vinho verde on a hot day.